FractalEngineer/FC-profiles/README.md

 # FC-profiles
-A repo of up to date profiles used in BNF
+An updated repo of profiles used in BNF